sithmel/jsonaut/README.md

 ### Filter data

-Using json-key-value in the backend to fetch a JSON from some source (db, file system, network) and filter the data needed.
+Using JSONaut in the backend to fetch a JSON from some source (db, file system, network) and filter the data needed.
 The `include` expression can be passed as query parameter or in the body, so that a browser can use a graphql like syntax to avoid overfetching.
 See the [benchmarks](#benchmarks).

 ### Easy Data manipulation

 Transforming a tree data structure (like a Javascript object) is not super convenient.
-With json-key-value you can simply iterate over the sequence and use familiar filter/map/reduce.
+With JSONaut you can simply iterate over the sequence and use familiar filter/map/reduce.

 # API